 Pacific Fertility Center-Los Angeles is a world-class fertility center in California founded almost thirty years ago by the team that pioneered the nation’s first private in-vitro fertilization center.

-A complex process occurs each month to enable a woman to conceive an embryo and carry a baby to term.
-In case of a problem, understanding the role of hormones, the ovaries, and the uterus helps you and your doctor work together to facilitate conception.
+A complex process occurs each month in the female reproductive system, enabling a woman to produce an egg that is capable of being fertilized As such, it is important to understand the role of hormones, the ovaries, and the uterus to help facilitate conception.

-There are many types of tests to assess a woman’s fertility problems.
-Pacific Fertility Center offers hormone testing and assessments to measure and predict ovulation.
-Other tests, such as ultrasonograpy and endometrial biopsy, can identify problems that can impact a woman’s ability to conceive or carry a baby.
+There are several tests we perform to assess a woman’s fertility, including hormone testing and measurements to predict ovulation.
+Other tests, such as ultrasonograpy and endometrial biopsy, can identify problems that can impact a woman’s ability to conceive or carry a child.

-The female reproductive system is complex, and there are many factors that can contribute to or cause infertility.
-The cause can be related to quantity or quality of eggs, problems with the uterus or fallopian tubes, endometriosis, and more.
-Our experienced doctors help diagnose infertility and offer solutions.
+There are many factors that can contribute to or cause female infertility, including the quantity or quality of eggs, issues with the uterus or fallopian tubes, or conditions such as endometriosis, pelvic inflammatory disease, or polyps.
+Our doctors can help diagnose infertility and offer solutions.

-The quantity and quality of a man’s sperm contributes to a couple’s ability to conceive a baby.
+The quantity and quality of a man’s sperm contributes to a couple’s ability to conceive.
 Causes of infertility can be hormonal or related to disease in the testicles.
-An obstruction in the anatomy can also interfere with the sperm’s pathway to the egg.
-Analysis and treatment can resolve some of these problems.
+An anatomical obstruction can also interfere with the sperm’s pathway to the egg.
+Analysis and treatment can offer a solution.

 Multiple miscarriages are extremely common: at least one percent of all couples trying to conceive experience recurrent miscarriages.
 However, this does not mean you cannot conceive.
 There are many treatment options available, even if the cause of your miscarriages are not understood.